barbora-simkova/Digital-electronics-1/Labs/02-logic/README.md

 ![k-map](Images/mapy.png)

-### Simplified SoP form of the "greater than" function and simplified PoS form of the "less than" function
+### Equations of simplified SoP form of the "greater than" function and simplified PoS form of the "less than" function

 ![funkce](Images/funkce.png)

-### Link to my public EDA Playground example in the form
+### Link to my public EDA Playground

 https://www.edaplayground.com/x/8Rgt

 # 3. A 4-bit binary comparator
-### VHDL architecture
+### Listing of VHDL architecture from design file

 ```vhdl
 ------------------------------------------------------------------------